jbrunton/jbrunton.com-jekyll/_posts/2012-10-16-dependency-injection.md

 As a pattern, DI is well established in a number of frameworks for statically typed environments (such as Microsoft's [Unity](http://unity.codeplex.com/) container for .NET applications, or the lightweight [Picocontainer](http://picocontainer.codehaus.org/) for Java).
 But do we really need to use the pattern in dynamic languages, such as JavaScript, when the concept of static types doesn't really apply?

-The answer is: almost definitely.
-Let's take a look at the ways in which DI helps us write robust, loosely coupled applications.
+The answer is: almost definitely!
+Let's take a look at the ways in which DI helps us write robust, testable, loosely coupled applications &mdash; and why these techniques are relevant irrespective of the typing system.

 ## 1. Resolve concrete types at runtime